e-Odinson226/AtworkTasks/ObjectPlacement/Readme.txt

         Result:
-            at the end it's not accurate and results are not good enough.
+            In the end, it's not accurate and the results are not good enough.
     ------------------------------

     # try 2: 1401/11 - 1401/12